$W^{2,1}$ approximation of planar Sobolev homeomorphisms by smooth diffeomorphisms: Introduction

 The second-order space $W^{2,1}$ presents a substantially more rigid regime.
 Classical mollification destroys injectivity by introducing foldings; piecewise constructions designed to restore injectivity generate curvature concentrations at interfaces, causing the $W^{2,1}$ norm to blow up.
 This reflects a deeper phenomenon: second-order information (curvature) interacts globally with topological constraints such as injectivity and orientation preservation.

 At present, no general approximation theorem in $W^{2,1}$ comparable to the $W^{1,p}$ theory is known.
 Campbell--Hencl~\cite{CampbellHencl2021} pioneered the use of piecewise quadratic maps, simultaneously addressing the geometric grid construction and the analytic regularity.
 The present paper is directly inspired by the pioneering work of Campbell--Hencl~\cite{CampbellHencl2021}, who first introduced piecewise quadratic maps as the natural framework for $W^{2,1}$ approximation and established the foundational results in this direction.
-Building on their approach, we isolate and develop the local analytic component of their programme as a self-contained theory: we prove that \emph{any} piecewise quadratic $C^1$-compatible homeomorphism satisfying quantitative nondegeneracy conditions can be smoothed in $W^{2,1}$, under minimal hypotheses and with explicit estimates.
+Building on their approach, we isolate and develop the local analytic component of their programme as a self-contained theory: we prove that any piecewise quadratic \(C^1\)-compatible homeomorphism satisfying the explicit quantitative hypotheses stated below can be smoothed in \(W^{2,1}\), in the localized sense made precise in Theorem 5.5 and, under the additional completion assumption of Section 6, by smooth injective maps.
 The goal is not to replace their construction, but to provide a flexible analytic black box that can be combined with future progress on the geometric approximation step --- the component that remains the core open problem of the theory.

-The purpose of the present paper is to isolate and completely resolve the local analytical component of this programme.
+The purpose of the present paper is to isolate the local analytical component of this programme and to prove quantitative smoothing results for \(C^1\)-compatible piecewise quadratic maps under explicit nondegeneracy assumptions.

-We decompose the $W^{2,1}$ approximation problem into two conceptually distinct steps: \begin{enumerate}[label=(\roman*)] \item \emph{Local smoothing problem.} Given a piecewise polynomial homeomorphism that is $C^1$ across interfaces and has positive Jacobian, construct an approximation that is $C^1$ globally and smooth on each cell, preserving injectivity and $W^{2,1}$ control. \item \emph{Global geometric approximation problem.} Approximate a general $W^{2,1}$ homeomorphism by such structured piecewise maps. \end{enumerate} The main contribution is the complete solution of problem~(i) for piecewise quadratic maps.
+We decompose the $W^{2,1}$ approximation problem into two conceptually distinct steps: \begin{enumerate}[label=(\roman*)] \item \emph{Local smoothing problem.} Given a piecewise polynomial homeomorphism that is $C^1$ across interfaces and has positive Jacobian, construct an approximation that is globally $C^1$, preserves injectivity and $W^{2,1}$ control, and is smooth across the interfaces away from arbitrarily small neighborhoods of the endpoints of the interior edges. \item \emph{Global geometric approximation problem.} Approximate a general $W^{2,1}$ homeomorphism by such structured piecewise maps. \end{enumerate} The main contribution is a quantitative solution of the analytic smoothing step for \(C^1\)-compatible piecewise quadratic maps away from a finite set of endpoint neighborhoods, together with a conditional completion theorem under the additional assumption stated in Section 6.

 Piecewise affine constructions suffice in the $W^{1,p}$ setting but are too rigid at second order: Hessian discontinuities produce singular measures that cannot be controlled in $W^{2,1}$.
 Quadratic maps provide the minimal flexibility needed to absorb second-order mismatches across interfaces while retaining explicit algebraic structure. $C^1$ compatibility forces a precise second-order cancellation (Lemma~\ref{lem:mismatch}) which we exploit to construct smooth transitions with uniform second-derivative control.